kanow/operations/Documentation/Configuration/SpeakingUrl/Index.rst

 More information about Routing: :ref:`Speaking Urls <t3tmsa:Speaking-Urls>`

-You don't know about the site configuration?
+You don't know about the Site Configuration?
 Read here: :ref:`Sitehandling <t3coreapi:sitehandling-basics>`

-Here is an example RouteEnhancer configuration that I'm using in my develop installation.
+Here is an example RouteEnhancer configuration that I'm using in my develop environment.

 .. highlight:: yaml